luimu64/nitro-spoof/README.md

 # goosemod plugin for sending all emojis without nitro

 ## How to use:
-go to plugins -> cloud icon in top right corner -> and paste this into the url bar: <br>
+1. go to plugins
+2. cloud icon in top right corner
+3. paste this into the url bar: <br>
 `https://raw.githubusercontent.com/luimu64/nitro-spoof/gm-master/dist/modules.json`

+4. search and add the plugin like any other from the store

-because I didn't bother setting the repo up properly there is no pgp
+I didn't bother setting the up the repo properly so there is no pgp

 ## Cons:
 - if emoji is put in message with text the link will be visible